Wairarapa Times-Age: Modern history, 1938–present

 The paper was acquired by Wilson & Horton Newspaper group in July 2002.
 This group was in turn bought up by APN News & Media.

 In May 2011 Wairarapa Times-Age, changed the format of its weekend edition and morning edition to a compact size, the Monday to Friday editions remained broadsheet afternoon publications.
 In November 2011 the newspaper changed all editions to compact sized, morning publications.

 On 30 June 2016, NZME sold the Wairarapa Times-Age to Masterton-based National Media Ltd, returning the paper to local ownership.

+On 15 May 2024, the Stuff Group acquired the Wairarapa Times-Age along with its website and associated publications from National Media Limited.

 Other publications

 The Wairarapa Times-Age also publishes:

 Wairarapa Midweek

-This weekly community paper is delivered free to homes throughout the Wairarapa District.
+A weekly community paper that is delivered to homes throughout the Wairarapa District.

 Wairarapa Property

-This weekly property magazine can be found at Real Estate offices and inserted into the Wairarapa Midweek which is delivered free to homes throughout the Wairarapa District.
+A weekly property magazine inserted into the Wairarapa Midweek.